 - There is also phstl@Github to turn GeoTiff to STL using a Unix-based command line.

 Afraid not!
 Even though you don’t have any access to a 3D printer, you can actually do a similar thing with other methods.
-One method is to use laser cutter (another machine, really).
+One method is to use a laser cutter (another machine, really).
 You can make this laser-cutter printed surface in two ways.
 One is to ensure that you have a grayscale DTM file with darker colours representing lower altitude (generally it’s like this, but just in case), then follow this tutorial to change a photo to laser-engraving.
-The thicker your surface is, I believe, the better your result is (I’ve done photo to laser-engraving, maybe next post).
+The thicker your surface is, I believe, the better your result is (I’ve done a photo to laser-engraving, maybe next post).
 Another alternative with a laser cutter is to create a contour map (the more contour, the more detail and the thicker the model will be), then laser cutting each contour in a layer of plywood, then glue them together.
 An example here for laser-cut bathymetric map.
 If all else fails, you can hand-cut them yourself!
 (I’ve seen someone’s turning their thesis to lunar craters, but can’t seem to find it.
-Next time, maybe)
+Next time, maybe.
+Update: Found it here)

 (To do: Sources for other STL files, such as terrain, hurricane, or earthquake data.
 More examples and better sourcing)